 Skip to Content

-Christmas lights of hope at St. Paul's Hospital in Vancouver, Canada
+Christmas lights in Vancouver at St. Paul's Hospital

 Whether you’re young, older, or mobility challenged, there is something for everyone to enjoy.
 Here’s my top selection for Vancouver Christmas light displays in the Metro Vancouver area.